 7. Visit Aachen’s Marketplatz Karlsbrunnen Fountain

 This fountain is crowned with a statue at the top, to commemorate Charlemagne.
-The Charlemagne sculpture is, however, a replica as the original one is located in the city hall’s coronation room.
+The Charlemagne sculpture is, however, a replica of the original one located in the city hall’s coronation room.

 The fountain is sparkling clear and is nestled within stunning surroundings.
 And, Johann Couven made the place even more ornamental by designing a limestone basin with two bronze fish on it.

 While planning your itinerary of what to do in Aachen, visiting a fountain like Marketplatz or a few other gorgeous ones should be part of it.